How To Use The Metro In Mexico City

 Topping up my Mexico City MI Card at the local MetroBus station:

-You need to swipe the card to pass through the turnstiles on entering the metro but not on exiting.
+You must swipe the card to pass through the turnstiles on entering the metro but not on exiting.

 There is no grace period when switching from the Metro to the MetroBus or vice versa despite some reports saying there is.
 You must pay again.